Will Time Outside Improve Your Mental Health?

 Current research published by the Journal of Global Health points to a clear connection between outdoor time and mental health.
 It’s compelling that 98% of studies in which exposure and engagement with natural environments were monitored showed that mental health outcomes improved as a result of even short exposure.
 It’s as if we were designed to respond positively—physically and emotionally—to the colors, sights, sounds, and design of nature.

-This makes perfect sense if you believe God made us in His image to interact with Him in the world He created.
 Remember how it all started?
 Adam and Eve were dwelling in the abundant garden of Eden, where they had everything they needed (Gen. 2:9) and direct access to their Creator (Gen. 3:8-9).
 Although the fall separated mankind from God and the perfect garden, the Bible reminds us that creation points us back to our Creator:

 “But ask the beasts, and they will teach you;